 used by configtxgen to build channel configurations.
 The defaults can be set

 on a per profile basis in the “Profiles” section.

 A block contains an ordered set of transactions.
 It is cryptographically linked to the preceding block, and in turn it is linked to be subsequent blocks.
 The first block in such a chain of blocks is called the genesis block.
 Blocks are created by the ordering service, and then validated and committed by peers.

 The ledger’s chain is a transaction log structured as hash-linked blocks of transactions.
 Peers receive blocks of transactions from the ordering service, mark the block’s transactions as valid or invalid based on endorsement policies and concurrency violations, and append the block to the hash chain on the peer’s file system.

-A channel is a private blockchain overlay on a Fabric network, allowing for data isolation and confidentiality.
-A channel-specific ledger is shared across the peers in the channel, and transacting parties must be properly authenticated to a channel in order to interact with it.
+A channel is a private blockchain overlay which allows for data isolation and confidentiality.
+A channel-specific ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block.

 Each Peer on a channel validates ordered blocks of transactions and then commits (writes/appends) the blocks to its replica of the channel Ledger.
 Peers also mark each transaction in each block as valid or invalid.